-The Notes section displays the note next to your user name and the date and time you created the note.
+After saving the program, the Notes section displays your user name, the date and time you created the note, and the content of the note.

 - 8. To add a reference to the program:

 - a.
 In the References section, in the New Reference list, select the type of reference to add to the program.

 - b.
 Click Add.